LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/5_OOP-Encapsulation.md

 ### Access modifiers for Nested Types

-* Nested type is implicity private.
+* Nested type is implicitly private.
 We may apply any access modifier we may want.

 ```c#
 // Inside Program class